vsouza/awesome-ios/README.md

 * [AwesomeTextField](https://github.com/aleksandrshoshiashvili/AwesomeTextFieldSwift) - Awesome TextField is a nice and simple libriary for iOS.
 It's highly customisable and easy-to-use tool.
 Works perfectly for any registration or login forms in your app. :large_orange_diamond:
 * [ModernSearchBar](https://github.com/PhilippeBoisney/ModernSearchBar) - The famous iOS search bar with auto completion feature implemented. :large_orange_diamond:
 * [SelectableTextView](https://github.com/jhurray/SelectableTextView) - A text view that supports selection and expansion :large_orange_diamond:
+* [CBPinEntryView](https://github.com/Fawxy/CBPinEntryView) - A customisable view written in Swift 3.0 for any numerical pin or code entry. :large_orange_diamond:

 #### Web View
 * [Otafuku](https://github.com/tasanobu/Otafuku) - Otafuku provides utility classes to use WKWebView in Swift. :large_orange_diamond: